 There are also certain precautions you can take to minimise the risk of hot flashes flaring up…

-Precautions to take against hot flashes:
+- Take precautions against hot flashes:

 - Have a cooling device on standby in your home.
 Air conditioning, ceiling fans, floor fans, and even small personal handheld fans are good to have at your disposal.